As pressure for coronavirus vaccine mounts, scientists debate risks of accelerated testing

 SEATTLE RISK

-Some 20 coronavirus vaccine candidates are being developed by research institutes and drugmakers including America's Johnson & Johnson and France's Sanofi SA.
+Some 20 coronavirus vaccine candidates are being developed by research institutes and drugmakers including America's Johnson & Johnson <JNJ.N> and France's Sanofi SA <SASY.PA>.
 The U.S. government has earmarked more than $3 billion (2.32 billion pounds) for coronavirus treatments and vaccines.

-Biotechnology company Moderna Inc, which is working with the U.S.-funded National Institutes of Health (NIH), is the closest to human testing, announcing plans to start a trial with 45 people in Seattle this month.
+Biotechnology company Moderna Inc <MRNA.O>, which is working with the U.S.-funded National Institutes of Health (NIH), is the closest to human testing, announcing plans to start a trial with 45 people in Seattle this month.

 Testing for the specific risk of vaccine enhancement in animals will proceed simultaneously with human trials, the NIH told Reuters, which it said should establish whether it is safe to expose larger numbers of people to the vaccine.
 Moderna did not respond to requests for comment.